oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### variable access in your states

-Upon instanciation, a state is given the reference of the widget it represents.\
+Upon instanciation, a state is given the reference of the widget it represents.<br/>

 You can access anything you want in the state in this.widget: